What to Bring to Your Sleep Doctor Visit

 Your AHI (Apnea-Hypopnea Index) is the headline number: how many breathing disruptions you're having per hour.
 But a single night's AHI doesn't tell the full story.
 Your doctor wants to see the trend: is your AHI improving, holding steady, or creeping upward over weeks?

-An AHI under 5 means your therapy is working well.
+An AHI under 5 is the range the AASM associates with well-controlled CPAP.
 If it's consistently above 5, that's a conversation about what might need to change.

 2. Usage Hours